 Small aircraft makes emergency landing on expressway near Delhi

-A two-seater aircraft made an emergency landing on the Eastern Peripheral Expressway here on Thursday, officials said.
+A two-seater aircraft used by the NCC made an emergency landing on the Eastern Peripheral Expressway here on Thursday, officials said.
 The incident took place around 1.45 pm on the highway near Sadarpur village, Ghaziabad Senior Superintendent of Police (SSP) Kalanidhi Naithani said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)